gitter-badger/gulpfiles/README.md

 ## License

-Composer and all content on this site are released under the [MIT license](LICENSE).
+gulpfiles and all content on this site are released under the [MIT license](LICENSE).

 ## References